Have you ever thought about what it would be like to run a blog as your job?

 But the nice thing about blogging is that all your work in the beginning can pay off for years to come.
 It may take you a year or a few years to build an audience, but once you’ve built that audience and established a connection with your readers, everything becomes easier.

 As your blog grows it’s very possible that you can actually scale back on the amount of time you put into it, and still watch your income grow.
-Of course, you don’t want to neglect your blog or the success will be short lived, but the point is, the work gets a lot easier once you’ve had some success.
+At that point, your blog becomes an income-generating asset.
+Of course, you don’t want to neglect your blog or the success will be short-lived, but the point is, the work gets a lot easier once you’ve had some success.

 4. A Blog Itself Isn’t Going to Make You Any Money